No new settlement yet of opioid claims against Purdue Pharma

 Stamford, Connecticut-based Purdue and members of the Sackler family who own it have been cast as villains in the opioid overdose and addiction crisis that has claimed the lives of more than 500,000 Americans over the past two decades.

-While OxyContin is the among best-known prescription opioids, state, local and Native American governments have been suing — and in many cases, settling with — many other companies that make or distribute drugs over the toll of opioids.
+While OxyContin is among the best-known prescription opioids, state, local and Native American governments have been suing — and in many cases, settling with — many other companies that make or distribute drugs over the toll of opioids.

 With lawsuits over Purdue’s role mounting, the company filed for bankruptcy protection in 2019.
 Last year, lawyers for local governments and most states agreed to a deal to settle all the claims against the company.